Bemajerus/Project-2/README.md

       - Function with the largest signature take 2 arguments, while the median is 0.
       - Largest function has 11 statements in it, while the median is 5.5.
       - The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## Deployment & Local Development

+### Deployment

+I deployed everything my website onto gitpages.

+### Local Development

+#### How to Clone

+1. Log into your account on github
+2. Go to the repository of this project Bemajerus/Project-2/
+3. Click on the code button, and copy your preferred clone link.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter.

+#### How to Fork

+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, Bemajerus/Project-2/
+3. Click the Fork button in the top right corner.

+## Technologies Used

+**Github** - Used for storage of my site and for publishing online.\
+**Visual Studio Code** - The IDE used for editing my site and pushing changes.\
+**HTML5** - The core of the site was built with HTML version 5.\
+**CSS** - CSS was used to style the website and define fonts and layout.\
+**JavaScript** - Implemented for dynamic and interactive features.\
+**Google Chrome** - The website was built and tested in google Chrome.\